 There was a brief pause while Darryl computed what he’d just heard.
 “Oh my god, you’re terrible, Sean Gardiner!”

 When they calmed down they laid side by side, looking at each other.

 “Maybe I’d like it if you did,” Darryl said in a soft, breathy voice.
 He smiled at Sean, then wiggled his eyebrows.

 Sean grinned.
 “Excellent!
 We’ve got a couple weeks to figure out how to do just that.”

 Darryl took a deep breath and let it out.
 “That is fantastic.
-And definitely there’s no problemo.”
+And definitely that’s no problemo.”